raspberrypilearning/flappy-astronaut/en/step_13.md

 ## Moving the astronaut

-- You can now program the pixel representing the astronaut to move around the screen in response to the joystick's movements.
+- You can now program the pixel representing the astronaut to move around the screen in response to the joystick's movements by using **conditional selection**.
 The basic algorithm inside your `draw_astronaut` function should do the following:
   - If the joystick is pressed:
 	- change the colour to `BLUE` to 'hide' the astronaut
 	- if the direction is up